Fractional coloring

-Fractional coloring is a topic in a young branch of graph theory known as fractional graph theory.
+Fractional coloring is a topic in a branch of graph theory known as fractional graph theory.
 It is a generalization of ordinary graph coloring.
 In a traditional graph coloring, each vertex in a graph is assigned some color, and adjacent vertices — those connected by edges — must be assigned different colors.
 In a fractional coloring however, a set of colors is assigned to each vertex of a graph.
 The requirement about adjacent vertices still holds, so if two vertices are joined by an edge, they must have no colors in common.

 Fractional graph coloring can be viewed as the linear programming relaxation of traditional graph coloring.
 Indeed, fractional coloring problems are much more amenable to a linear programming approach than traditional coloring problems.

 Definitions

 A b-fold coloring of a graph G is an assignment of sets of size b to vertices of a graph such that adjacent vertices receive disjoint sets.
 An a:b-coloring is a b-fold coloring out of a available colors.
 Equivalently, it can be defined as a homomorphism to the Kneser graph KG_{a,b}.
 The b-fold chromatic number $\chi_b(G)$ is the least a such that an a:b-coloring exists.